 - 1) Any one of the students filing a joint federal income tax return.
-A copy of the joint federal tax return must be included in the applicant's file; - 2) A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - 3) A household receiving assistance under Title IV of the Social Security Act: - 4) A household receiving Temporary Assistance for Needy Families (TANF); or
+A copy of the joint federal tax return must be included in the applicant's file; - 2) A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - 3) A household receiving assistance under Title IV of the Social Security Act;

-5) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program.
+- 4) A household receiving Aid to Families with Dependent Children; or - 5) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program. - D. Who are suitable for housing by meeting the screening criteria listed in section 4.6 below.